mel-oezkan/warp-vae/README.md

 # computer-vision-proj-lab
-Code base for the Computer Vision Project Lab at the University of Darmstadr.
+Code base for the Computer Vision Project Lab at the University of Darmstadt.